Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 The hi-fi system is an eclectic category that varies wildly in form factors, features and, of course, prices.
-There are all-in-one microsystems complete with speakers; pairs of integrated stereo speakers housing everything you need; or single boxes of streaming, CD- or vinyl-playing electronics to which speakers must be added.
+There are all-in-one microsystems complete with speakers; pairs of streaming stereo speakers housing everything you need; or single boxes of streaming, CD- or vinyl-playing electronics to which speakers must be added.

-Our expert in-house reviews team tests hi-fi systems throughout the year and across the market, with every one benchmarked against its closest competitors.
+Our expert in-house reviews team tests hi-fi systems throughout the year and across the market, with each one benchmarked against its closest competitors.
 Naturally, only those that come out of our comprehensive testing critera with flying colours make it into this definitive hi-fi system buying guide.

 Recent updates